JohnRSim/OCM-Social-Widget/README.md

 ```

 # Deploy OCM Sites
 In the component folder download the zipped package and upload into OCM as a new component.
+(Coming Soon)...

 # Notes
 - Draft UI in place